 How to play bucket drums?

 Since you are using your hand to play the kick instead of your foot, you won’t be able to play the hi-hat part of beats constantly.
 Some artists use a more nuanced approach wherein they hit the concrete floor to mimic the hi-hat or tap a small tin can to play the clave (Latin rhythms).
-But if you are new to bucket drumming, start with elementary kick-snare beats that you already play on the drums and gradually increase the complexity.
+But if you are new to bucket drumming, start with elementary kick-snare beats you already play on the drums and gradually increase the complexity.

 It would be better to approach bucket drumming with a percussion or military band mindset.
 Better yet, approach it like bucket drumming – the best of both worlds.
-Check out the video above of 10 most common beats used in bucket drumming to get started with some easy but impressive grooves.
+Check out the video above of the 10 most common beats used in bucket drumming to get started with some easy but impressive grooves.

 What buckets are used for Bucket Drumming?

-You can get a wide variety of sounds by hitting different areas on the same bucket or by stacking buckets on top of each other.
+You can get various sounds by hitting different areas on the same bucket or stacking buckets on top of each other.
 You can also use duct tape to sandwich some felt on the bottom surface (the one you will hit with the stick) to get some variations in sound.
-I also highly recommend getting some rope or drilling some vent-holes in the buckets to keep them from air locking (being stuck) when you stack them for transport or storage.
+I also highly recommend getting some rope or drilling some vent holes in the buckets to keep them from air locking (being stuck) when you stack them for transport or storage.

 Best Drumsticks for Bucket Drumming

 I recommend starting with 5A (or 5B) drumsticks such as the Vic Firth American Classic 5A Drum Sticks.
-These offer a great weight balance, they are relatively strong, while also still being light enough for subtle movements.
+These offer a great weight balance; they are relatively strong while also still being light enough for subtle movements.

 You can also consider 7A (or 7B) drumsticks.
 These are lighter and can allow you to play with greater speed.

 However, keep in mind that these can break more easily.
-Therefore it’s always good to have a thicker pair of drumsticks at hand.
+Therefore, it’s always good to have a thicker pair of drumsticks at hand.

 Using Cymbals for Bucket Drumming